TheYk98/ProjectEuler/README.md

 # 6. Sum square difference
 ```(a+b+c .......)^2 - (a^2+b^2+c^2.....) = 2(ab+bc+cd+ .....)```
 Alternatively , Use the formula to find  ```sum of squares of n numbers``` and ```sum of n integes```
+# 7. 10001st prime
+Normal prime finding algo will work.
+Remember , A number can be found if there exists any factors within sqrt of the number